Radio drama: Poland

-In Poland, radio dramas are sometimes called "the theater of the imagination" (teatr wyobraźni).
+In Poland, radio dramas are sometimes called "the theatre of the imagination" (teatr wyobraźni).
 The first Polish radio drama, Warszawianka based on Stanisław Wyspiański's play, was produced in 1925 while the first radio drama written for radio was produced in 1929.
 Polish Radio has been successfully producing radio dramas since then – between 1925 and September 1939, over 2,500 were made.
 In 1956, Polish Radio started broadcasting Matysiakowie, which is currently one of the longest-running radio plays in the world.
 Audio plays based on literature are also popular in Poland, this is how the sound adaptations of George R. R. Martin's A Game of Thrones, Mario Puzo's The Godfather, Ken Follett's The Pillars of the Earth or Robert Kirkman's The Walking Dead were created.
-Since 1988, the Polish Radio Theater has awarded the Wielki Splendor awards to actors and authors of radio dramas.
+Since 1988, the Polish Radio Theatre has awarded the Wielki Splendor awards to actors and authors of radio dramas.